sofolitltd/campusassistantbd/README.md

 your smart partner

 ## About
-This is application where university student can manage their task easily.
+This is an application where university student can manage their task easily.

 A few resources to get you started if this is your first Flutter project: